-If a proper GUID is entered, the webportal info will be "connected and paired".
-When all the csv files are transferred to the webportal, the datalog synch info will be "synchronised".
+If a proper GUID is entered, the webportal info will be shown as "Connected".
+When all the csv files are transferred to the webportal, the datalog synch info will be "Synchronized".

-3.3.4.4 SCADA monitoring: MODBUS
+SCADA monitoring: MODBUS 3.3.4.4

-The user can develop its own monitoring and control of a next system with the use of MODBUS communication.
+The user can develop his own monitoring and control of a next system with the use of MODBUS communication.
 Modbus RTU and TCP are supported.
-RTU with RS485 connection and TCP with the Ethernet connections, both situated on the nx-interface.
+RTU is available only on nx-interface gateway through RS485 connection.
+TCP is available on all next gateways through Ethernet or Wifi connections.
+Here is the view of the connectors to be used on nx-interface :